daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

   I have spent many hours designing this UI, tweaking fonts and colors, adding subtle transition effects, so if you get a chance, explore it in greater detail after you finish this tutorial.
 </div>

 I don't know if you are aware of the latest [trend](https://speakerdeck.com/vjeux/react-css-in-js) to include styles directly inside React components, but I am not sure if I like this new practice.
 Perhaps when tooling gets better I will revisit this topic, until then I will use external stylesheets like I always have been.
+However, if you are interested in using modular CSS, check out [css-modulesify](https://github.com/css-modules/css-modulesify).

 Before we jump into building the React app, I have decided to dedicate the next three sections to ES6, React, Flux basics, otherwise it may be too overwhelming trying to learn everything at once.
 Personally, I had a very hard time following some React + Flux code examples written in ES6 because I was learning a new syntax, a new framework and a completely unfamiliar app architecture all at once.